Day Trips, Tours & Things To Do In North Sulawesi

 Take to the skies and see North Sulawesi from the air.
 You’ll take an incredible tandem paragliding flight with a professional instructor and see the landscape of the mainland and the islands of the Bunaken Marine Park from a birds-eye view.

-This is a phenomenal opportunity which we are extremely excited to be able to offer at Murex – now you really can combine land, sea and air in one trip!
+This is a phenomenal opportunity that we are extremely excited to be able to offer at Murex Resorts – now you really can combine land, sea, and air in one trip!

 Fun & Nature